Towards Data-driven LQR with Koopmanizing Flows: Introduction

 Although the autonomous setting is native to the Koopman operator, there are practicable extensions of the theory to controlled systems that open up the possibility of applying classical results from linear control theory to nonlinear systems \citep{Bevanda2021a}.
-First ideas of including control in Koopman-inspired frameworks can be found in \cite{Proctor2016}, with ideas of optimal control analytically considered in \cite{Brunton2016a} and a data-driven manner for reduced order optimal control in \cite{Kaiser2021}.
-Yet, given predictive linear models for nonlinear systems, efficient optimal control is possible due to the considerably simplified linear control design compared to their nonlinear counterparts.
-Existing optimal control methods based on \textit{data-driven} Koopman operator representations utilize linear model predictive control (MPC) \citep{Korda2018a,Lian2020,Korda2020b}, inspiring control applications in nonlinear flows \citep{Arbabi2017}, soft robotics \citep{Bruder2020} and autonomous vehicles \citep{Cibulka2020}.
+First ideas of including control in Koopman-inspired frameworks can be found in \cite{doi:10.1137/16M1062296}, with ideas of optimal control analytically considered in \cite{Brunton2016a} and a data-driven manner for reduced order optimal control in \cite{Kaiser2021}.
+Yet, the aforementioned works are not geared towards linear predictors - leading to an unclear relation between the Koopman-inspired reformulation of the nonlinear optimal control problem.
+Other existing optimal control methods based on data-driven linear predictors utilize linear model predictive control (MPC) \citep{Korda2018a,Lian2020}, inspiring control applications in nonlinear flows \citep{Arbabi2017}, soft robotics \citep{Bruder2020} and autonomous vehicles \citep{Cibulka2020}.
 Often, however, the aforementioned data-driven approaches tend to provide only locally accurate models and operate in a receding-horizon fashion.
-However, an efficient solution of an infinite-horizon optimal control problem from data for nonlinear systems might be more attractive due to the possibility of solving it in closed form.
-To exploit Koopman operator representations advantageously through an LQR problem reformulation, it is crucial to obtain predictive models that are globally accurate, which has not previously been explored in a fully data-driven fashion.
+However, a data-driven solution of an optimal control problem for nonlinear systems using linear techniques might be more attractive due to the possibility of solving it in closed form.
+To exploit Koopman operator representations advantageously through an LQR problem reformulation, it is crucial to obtain linear predictors that are long-term accurate - something not previously explored. {Previous works demonstrate long-term accurate autonomous prediction when learning LTI features for nonlinear systems with prior spectral knowledge of the operator \citep{Bevanda2021b} or learn LTI features and spectra concurrently \citep{Bevanda2021c}.
+Crucially, none consider actuated systems and closed-form optimal control.} Inspired by the prediction efficacy and theoretical properties of \textit{Koopmanizing Flows} \citep{Bevanda2021c}, we propose an extension to controlled systems allowing for efficient LQR control design.
+The contribution of this paper is the development of {\textit{Koopmanizing Flows with Control LQR} (KFc-LQR)} - a {principled} framework for learning controlled Koopman operator dynamical models admitting an LQR design for nonlinear optimal control.
+The framework is entirely data-driven as the lifting and the controlled LTI dynamics are learned concurrently.
+Such a learned model allows us to cast a nonlinear optimal control problem with quadratic cost to that of an LQR.
+To the best of our knowledge, this is the first Koopman-based framework for fully data-driven LQR control design.
+We demonstrate the superior performance of KFc-LQR on simulation examples.